All You Need To Know About Advertisers Liability Insurance

 Infringement

 Unfortunately, there is always a chance advertisers might accidently infringe copyright laws.
-If a business believes an advertisement is similar to its brand, they can take legal action.
+If a business believes an advertisement is similar to its brand, it can take legal action.
 The third-party business/competitor may accuse the advertisers of infringement of copyright and demand compensation.

 Defamation